istio/istio.io/content/en/docs/setup/platform-setup/ibm/index.md

 Follow these instructions to prepare a cluster for installation of Istio using the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-getting-started).
-To install istio on IBM Cloud Private, refer to
+To install Istio on IBM Cloud Private, refer to
 [Istio on IBM Cloud Private](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/manage_cluster/istio.html) instead.